alactic/palitest/README.md

    http://192.168.99.100:9600

- ## To do a POST request, Open your POSTMAN test environment
+ ## To do a POST request, Open your POSTMAN test environment and enter in the url text field

     http://localhost:9600/meal

  ## if "http://localhost:9600" do not work, use

     http://192.168.99.100:9600

+## Then

     select POST request